A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Related Work and Contribution

 In 2021, \citet{Terren.2021} conducted a systematic review to explore the existence of echo chambers in social networks.
 Similar to this systematic review, it aimed to provide a better overview of the current research (up to January 2020) and identify differences in research approaches.
 The authors examined 55 studies related to the existence of echo chambers in social networks.
 They found that differences in research design impacted whether the studies concluded that echo chambers exist in social networks.
 In particular, different data sets on which the research was conducted produced different results.
 Trace data clearly showed the existence of echo chambers, whereas self-reported data from survey studies did not \cite{Terren.2021}.
 While \citet{Terren.2021} sorted existing echo chamber literature by data set and foci, referring to foci such as interaction-centric studies and content-centered studies; they only provided a summary of studies that explicitly referred to the echo chamber hypothesis.
-In contrast, the present study provides a more comprehensive analysis of echo chambers and social media which includes antecedents, properties, and effects of echo chambers.
+In contrast, the present study provides a more comprehensive analysis of echo chambers and social media, including antecedents, properties, and effects of echo chambers and their measurement.

-Furthermore, non-systematic literature reviews on echo chambers, filter bubbles, and thematically related phenomena exist . \citet{arguedas_echo_2022} examined social science evidence of online echo chambers' existence, antecedents, and effects.
-They found no evidence for the echo chamber hypothesis and presented a mixed picture of how news and media affect polarization.
+Furthermore, non-systematic literature reviews on echo chambers, filter bubbles, and thematically related phenomena exist. \citet{arguedas_echo_2022} examined social science evidence of online echo chambers' existence, antecedents, and effects.
+They found no evidence for the echo chamber hypothesis and presented a mixed picture of how news and media affect polarization. \citet{Kitchens.2020} outlined several potential reasons for the divergent and conflicting findings related to echo chambers.
+However, their method was a trace data analysis, not a review study.